ubonn-rse/git_collaboration_course_2024/README.md

 # Course 2024

-Working repository for the fall 2024 course on collaborative software development.
+Working repository for the November 2024 course on collaborative software development.
 This will be your *upstream* repository for the exercises.

 Instructors: